numacci/springbatch-skeleton/README.md

-# SpringBoot Skeleton
+# SpringBatch Skeleton

 ### Summary

-This is a skeleton project for SpringBoot.
-Typical packages like `com.allenie.api.controller` or `com.allenie.api.services` are already generated and some developer tools like `checkstyle` or `sonarqube` are installed.
+This is a skeleton project for SpringBatch.
+Some developer tools like `checkstyle` or `sonarqube` are installed.

 ### Prerequisites